 Source: Saint Mary’s College of California, Intercultural Center http://www.stmarys-ca.edu/intercultural-center

-My preferred gender pronoun is ___.
-You will be asked to provide your own pronoun during introductions.
+My gender pronouns are ___.
+You will be asked to provide your own pronouns during introductions.
 Feel free to decline to state.
 Class rosters are provided to the instructor with the student's legal name.
 Please advise me of this early in the semester if you use an alternate name and/or gender pronoun so that I may make appropriate changes to my records.
 Note that students enrolled at SDSU under their assigned or legal sex at birth may update their gender marker in the student records system to reflect their gender identity.
 Students should complete a Declaration of Gender Designation Change form and submit it in person to the Office of the Registrar.
 Gender markers can be updated to male, female or nonbinary.